Jean-003/Team_Profile_Generator/README.md

 Upon entering an answer, a series of 3 - 4 more questions requesting the user to enter their responses follows.

-Next the user will asked if they would like to add another employee, based on the response a series of 3-4 questions per employee type requesting the user to enter their responses follows.
+Next the user will be asked if they would like to 'add another employee' (3 options are provided - Engineer, Intern, and No) and based on the user's response a series of 3-4 more questions per employee type requesting the user to enter employee details follows.

-Anytime the user decides to not add anymore employees, the questions will cease and the user is alerted that an HTML webpage that displays summaries for each employee who are part of a sotware engineering team is generated.
+Anytime that the user decides to not add anymore employees, the questions will cease and a 'team HTML' file containing all the user's responses is generated.
+When this team.index HTML is opened in the browser, a webpage that displays summaries for each employee who are part of a sotware engineering team is displayed as shown in the example below:

+## Tests

+All tests passed (utilised the Jest package).

 ## Licences